 The presence of an intervening cause can lessen or even eliminate the culpability of a prior act such as driving under the influence of alcohol causing damage or loss.
 Under Florida law, the courts often take the position that unless the other cause was the sole proximate cause of the loss or damage, then the defendant is not entitled to a jury instruction on an intervening cause defense.

 On the other hand, if something else caused the harm or loss, that that other cause of the harm or loss was the sole proximate cause, then the defense would likely be entitled to a defense that it may find that the intervening cause negates the causation element that the prosecutor is required to prove beyond all reasonable doubt.

-Contact a DUI Lawyer in Tampa, FL, to discuss certain defenses that may be available under the particular facts and circumstances of your drunk driving case in Hillsborough County, FL.
+Contact a DUI defense attorney in Tampa, FL, to discuss certain defenses that may be available under the particular facts and circumstances of your drunk driving case in Hillsborough County, FL.